invoke-ai/InvokeAI/docs/help/gettingStartedWithAI.md

 ## Terms & Concepts

+If you're interested in learning more, check out [this presentation](https://docs.google.com/presentation/d/1IO78i8oEXFTZ5peuHHYkVF-Y3e2M6iM5tCnc-YBfcCM/edit?usp=sharing) from one of our maintainers (@lstein).

 ### Stable Diffusion

 Stable Diffusion is deep learning, text-to-image model that is the foundation of the capabilities found in InvokeAI.
 Since the release of Stable Diffusion, there have been many subsequent models created based on Stable Diffusion that are designed to generate specific types of images.